-In many of the modules, you will be asked to complete activities that give you additional opportunities to dive deeper in the topic you are learning.
+In many of the modules, you will be asked to complete activities that give you additional opportunities to dive deeper into the topic you are learning.
+Some module activities are graded credit/no credit and others will receive a numerical grade.
+See the assignment page for each module activity page for details.
 These make up 10% of your course grade.